 An NBA-MMS-UWB ranging phase starts when the NBA-MMS-UWB ranging control phase ends.

-An initiator may start transmitting a first UWB RSF fragment at RpInitiatorRsfOffset RSTUs into the ranging phase.
-The initiator may continue to send up to X UWB RSF fragments at regular intervals of RpInitiatorRsfInterval RSTUs (where X refers to [5]).
+An initiator may start transmitting a first UWB RSF fragment at RpInitiatorRsfOffset slots into the ranging phase.
+The initiator may continue to send up to X UWB RSF fragments at regular intervals of 1200 RSTUs (where X refers to [5]).

-An initiator may start transmitting a first UWB RIF fragment at RpInitiatorRifOffset RSTUs into the ranging phase.
-The initiator may continue to send up to Y UWB RIF fragments at regular intervals of RpInitiatorRifInterval RSTUs (where Y refers to [5]).
+An initiator may start transmitting a first UWB RIF fragment at RpInitiatorRifOffset slots into the ranging phase.
+The initiator may continue to send up to Y UWB RIF fragments at regular intervals of 1200 RSTUs (where Y refers to [5]).

-A responder may start transmitting a first UWB RSF fragment at RpResponderRsfOffset RSTUs into the ranging phase.
-The responder may continue to send up to X UWB RSF fragments at regular intervals of RpResponderRsfInterval RSTUs (where X refers to [5]).
+A responder may start transmitting a first UWB RSF fragment at RpResponderRsfOffset slots into the ranging phase.
+The responder may continue to send up to X UWB RSF fragments at regular intervals of 1200 RSTUs (where X refers to [5]).

-A responder may start transmitting a first UWB RIF fragment at RpResponderRifOffset RSTUs into the ranging phase.
-The responder may continue to send up to Y UWB RIF fragments at regular intervals of RpInitiatorRifInterval RSTUs (where Y refers to [5]).
+A responder may start transmitting a first UWB RIF fragment at RpResponderRifOffset slots into the ranging phase.
+The responder may continue to send up to Y UWB RIF fragments at regular intervals of 1200 RSTUs (where Y refers to [5]).

-The total duration of the ranging phase is RpDuration RSTUs.
+The total duration of the ranging phase is RpDuration slots.

 After an ERDEV, being either an initiator or a responder, completes the reception of all UWB fragments for the ranging phase, it shall generate the ranging measurement report, if it is required to send the measurement report to a peer.
 The value of RpDuration may be set accordingly to allow sufficient pause to the following measurement report phase.